de Sitter-eating O-planes in supercritical string theory: Backreaction

 We argued in Section \ref{sec:b1} that the condition $Dg_s \sum_i|T_{p_i}| G_i \ll 1$ is a reasonable proxy for small backreaction and control over the classical solution.
 We would now like to understand how this condition constrains the geometry of the spaces transverse to the sources.
 To this end, we have to estimate the Green's functions.

 Let us again consider a single source of codimension $n= D-p-1$ and an associated Green's function $G$.
-We choose to normalize $G$ such that $G=0$ at its minimum, which can always be done by a constant shift.
-To simplify the notation, we will furthermore drop the tildes on top of Laplacians, volumes, etc.~in the following.
+We choose to normalize $G$ such that $G=0$ at its minimum, which can always be done by a constant shift.\footnote{Note that, according to \eqref{poisson}, our sign convention for $G$ is such that it grows approaching the source and consequently it must have a minimum somewhere in the compact space.} To simplify the notation, we will furthermore drop the tildes on top of Laplacians, volumes, etc.~in the following.
 It is understood that these quantities are always defined using the smeared metric.

 How can we estimate the magnitude of $G$ on a general $n$-dimensional manifold?
 A quick estimate is to consider the Green's function in flat space $G\sim r^{-(n-2)}$ (for $n\neq 2$), where $r$ is the radial distance to the source.
 Evaluating this at a generic distance $r\sim \mathcal{O}(R)$, where $R$ is a length scale characterizing the compact space, yields